Frijol/climate-change/areas_of_opportunity.md

 ## Engineering/wild ideas
 * Electric car batteries when not in use as a distributed power storage network for a city/community [Lovins, 94][Lovins]
 * Building efficiency is a big waste of energy, people would fix their own if they knew how much.
 How can we make thermal scans/cameras more accessible such that people can scan for energy loss easily?
+* Anti-smoking campaign was comprised of top-down (science, regulation) + bottom up (knowledge about secondhand smoke leading to community action).
+Can a similar approach be applied to climate change action?
+[Louv, 254][Louv]

 ## Entrepreneurship
 * Training construction workers in how to build cheaper, more efficient sites using green techniques (many only know one way of building a given thing/now a little out of date)